The trailblazing journey of climbing sensation Angie Scarth-Johnson

 Born in 1994, Angie Scarth-Johnson started out, like most of us, climbing trees.
 Flash-forward to 2023, and the 19-year-old has already broken a lifetime’s worth of records.

-The climbs she completes are so hard, they’ve not only revolutionized women’s climbing – but galvanized climbing as a whole.
+The climbs she completes are so hard, they’ve not only revolutionised women’s climbing – but galvanised climbing as a whole.
 What Scarth-Johnson does is so difficult that people of any gender would struggle to keep up.

 This is how she does it...